LennartHennigs/DIYStreamDeck/README.md

 ![Keypad with Zoom Shortcuts](images/keypad.png)

+If you find this project helpful please consider giving it a ⭐️ at [GitHub](https://github.com/LennartHennigs/ESPTelnet) and/or [buy me a ☕️](https://ko-fi.com/lennart0815).
+Thanks!

 **Note:** This was a (very successful) experiment with ChatGPT-4.
 I built this without any knowledge of (Micro-)Python.
 The goal was to not program it myself but tell ChatGPT-4 what I wanted.
 This is the result.
 It wrote the code and this README as well.
 This paragraph here is the only piece I am writing myself (and maybe two lines of code in the CicuitPython code).